mehulagg/gitlab/doc/ci/variables/README.md

 You can configure [Auto DevOps](../../topics/autodevops/index.md) to pass CI/CD variables to a running application.

-To make CI/CD variables available as environment variables in the running application's container, [prefix the variable key](../../topics/autodevops/customize.md#application-secret-variables) with `K8S_SECRET_`.
+To make a CI/CD variable available as an environment variable in the running application's container, [prefix the variable key](../../topics/autodevops/customize.md#application-secret-variables) with `K8S_SECRET_`.